mabdullah2971/Portfolio/README.md

 * **Skills:** Data Analysis <br>
 * **Tools:** SQL <br>

-I've done some exploratory analysis on the [Airline Dataset](https://www.kaggle.com/datasets/mohammadkaiftahir/airline-dataset/code).
+Performed exploratory analysis on the [Airline Dataset](https://www.kaggle.com/datasets/mohammadkaiftahir/airline-dataset/code).
 The goal of this project is to demonstrate proficiency with SQL by performing queries that showcase specific techniques such as joins, aggregate functions, subqueries, etc.

 ## Contact Information
 * **Email:** m.abdullah2971@gmail.com <br>